Scott Laird: Weston-super-Mare

 Following his departure from Forest Green, Laird signed for Southern League Premier Division South club Weston-super-Mare on 15 June 2019, taking on a player-assistant manager role.
 He made his Weston-super-Mare debut in the club's opening game of the 2019–20 season, playing the full match in a 2–2 draw against Hendon on 10 August 2019.
 Three days later, Laird scored his first goal for the club with an injury-time penalty to secure Weston-super-Mare a 1–1 away draw at Merthyr Town.
 He recorded his first career hat-trick in a 6–0 victory over Dorchester Town on 12 October 2019.
 Laird scored 13 goals in 30 appearances from a central midfield role before the season was curtailed in March 2020 due to the COVID-19 pandemic.

 The 2020–21 season was also curtailed due to restrictions associated with the COVID-19 pandemic, with Laird having made 12 appearances and scored twice.
 He registered 12 goals in 48 matches the following season, as Weston-super-Mare were defeated 2–1 in the play-off semi-final to Hayes & Yeading.
 During the 2022–23 season, Laird made 42 appearances and scored 11 goals as the club secured promotion to the National League South after winning the Southern League Premier Division South title.
 He left the club on 1 July 2023 after accepting a full-time position working at Millfield School.
 Upon his departure, Laird was described as "one of Weston-super-Mare's greatest all-time players".

 Later career

 Laird joined Western League Premier Division club Barnstaple Town ahead of the 2023–24 season, playing under his father Craig, who was first-team manager, and alongside his brother Callum.
 He scored five goals in 34 appearances as Barnstaple reached the Western League Premier Division play-off semi-final, where they were defeated by Falmouth Town.
 During the same season, he also made two appearances for National League North club Gloucester City, joining on a dual-registration loan in March 2024.
 He subsequently joined Street as player-assistant manager in July 2024, with his father Craig serving as first-team coach and his brother Callum also making the move.
 Laird made 27 appearances during the 2024–25 season.
-He continued playing during the 2025–26 season, combining his on-field role with his responsibilities as player-manager following his appointment in October 2025.
+Following his appointment as player-manager in October 2025, he combined his managerial and playing responsibilities during the 2025–26 season, scoring 11 goals in 35 appearances.